-A smart tests runner
+A smart tests runner¶

 Using the test runner it is possible to either run unit or functional tests.
 This is achieved via a first positional argument.
 By default all available running tests are run and a detailed report is printed to the standard output.
 However, it is possible to only get a list of tests, run some of them, decrease the verbosity of the report and/or explicitly ask to keep the produced output files.

-Tests output files are created in the 📁 tests/run_tests folder and each test creates an own sub-folder.
+Tests output files are created in the tests/run_tests folder and each test creates an own sub-folder.
 If all tests pass, the output folder is automatically deleted, unless differently asked.
 However, if at least one test fails, the output folder is kept to allow to investigate the failure.
 The tests_runner.log can be found inside it and this is a good starting point to check out what happened.

 A handy command for development

 From time to time it will happen that a test has to be run many times and the runner log file inspected, for example because something does not work as expected.
-It is helpful to check out the test number and run it in the following way (from the 📁 tests folder),
+It is helpful to check out the test number and run it in the following way (from the tests folder),

-where || can be substituted by ; if it is desired to always have a look to the log file, i.e. also if the test passes.
+if it is desired to always have a look to the log file, i.e. also if the test passes.

 All output folders are kept by default

-How can I use the test framework and what should I know?
+How can I use the test framework and what should I know?¶

 In order to be allow the runner take over most of the overhead and be as user-friendly as possible, some discipline from the developer is requested and the following few mechanisms should be understood and respected.